box/developer.box.com/content/guides/events/shield-alert-events.md

 ### Suspicious locations alert

-A suspicious locations alert is produced when when Shield detects a user accessing content from an unusual, excluded geographic location, or host IP address.
+A suspicious locations alert is produced when when Shield detects a user accessing content from an unusual, excluded geographic location, or 'host' IP address.
 It can be identified by the `Suspicious Locations` value within `additional_details.shield_alert.rule_category`.